Abinesh-Mathivanan/building-llm-from-scratch/README.md

 Implementation of the book, "Building a Large Language Model" by Sebastian Raschka.

-## Reading Order

-To understand this project, please read the files and folders in the following order:
+To understand this project, read the files and folders in the following order:

 ### Chapters

-1. **chapters/Chapter 2 - Encoders/**: This directory contains the code related to encoders.
+1. **Chapter 2 - Encoders**: This directory contains the code related to encoders.
     - **simpleTokenizer.py**: Implements a basic tokenizer with a predefined vocabulary.
 It includes encoding and decoding functionalities.
     - **bytePair.py**: Implements Byte Pair Encoding (BPE) using the `tiktoken` library for tokenizing text data into subword units.
 It also demonstrates how to create input-output pairs for language modeling.
     - **tokenEmbedding.py**: Focuses on embedding tokens, representing them as vectors in a high-dimensional space.
 It demonstrates how to use PyTorch's `nn.Embedding` layer for token and positional embeddings.